MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR064ad1fa7d3cb20-Definition-Gross-Income-Adjusted-Gross-Income-Taxable-Income/section-1.61-21.md

 (5) *Provider of a fringe benefit referred to as an employer.* The “provider” of a fringe benefit is that person for whom the services are performed, regardless of whether that person actually provides the fringe benefit to the recipient.
 The provider of a fringe benefit need not be the employer of the recipient of the fringe benefit, but may be, for example, a client or customer of the employer or of an independent contractor.
 For convenience, the term “employer” includes any provider of a fringe benefit in connection with payment for the performance of services, unless otherwise specifically provided in this section.

 (6) *Effective date.* Except as otherwise provided, this section is effective as of January 1, 1989 with respect to fringe benefits provided after December 31, 1988.
-See § 1.61-2T for rules in effect from January 1, 1985, to December 31, 1988.

 (7) *Outline of this section.* The following is an outline of the regulations in this section relating to fringe benefits: